Vmlweb/Dingle/README.md

 }
 ```

-You can use built in valiation types which are based on the validator module:
+You can use built in validation types which are based on the validator module:

 ```javascript
 type.string